SOC-ICNN: From Polyhedral to Conic Geometry for Learning Convex Surrogate Functions: Method

 \paragraph{Quadratic primitive.} For each $h=1,\dots,H$, we introduce a quadratic branch defined as

 where $B_h\in\mathbb{R}^{m_h\times d_0}$ and $\bm{e}_h\in\mathbb{R}^{m_h}$.
-Architecturally, this branch applies a learnable affine transformation to the input, routes the resulting vector through a squared $\ell_2$-norm pooling operator, and scales it by a non-negative learnable weight $\alpha_h$.
-This term provides an explicit PSD curvature primitive.
-Figure \ref{fig:quad_branch} illustrates the detailed data flow.
+Architecturally, this branch applies a learnable affine transformation to the input, routes the resulting vector through a squared $\ell_2$-norm pooling operator, and scales it by a non-negative weight $\alpha_h$, which provides an explicit PSD curvature primitive.

 \paragraph{Conic primitive.} For each $g=1,\dots,G$, we introduce a conic branch defined as: